Soonad/docs.formality-lang.org/docs/source/language/Hello,-world!.md

   print("Hello, world!")
 ```

-Save this as `hello.fm` and run it with `fm hello.main`.
+Save this as `hello.fm` and run it with `fm hello/main`.
 This will use the interpreter to evaluate `main` and print its result.
 If everything works, you should see "Hello, world!" in your terminal.

 ## Imports